Pedagogy: Pedagogical approaches

-Critical pedagogy is both a pedagogical approach and a broader social movement.
-Critical pedagogy asserts that educational practices are contested and shaped by history, that schools are not politically neutral spaces, and that teaching is political.
-Decisions regarding the curriculum, disciplinary practices, student testing, textbook selection, the language used by the teacher, and more can empower or disempower students.
-It asserts that educational practices favor some students over others and some practices harm all students.
-It also asserts that educational practices often favor some voices and perspectives while marginalizing or ignoring others.
-Another aspect examined is the power the teacher holds over students and the implications of this.
-Its aims include empowering students to become active and engaged citizens, who are able to actively improve their own lives and their communities.

-Critical pedagogical practices may include listening to and including students' knowledge and perspectives in class, making connections between school and the broader community, and posing problems to students that encourage them to question assumed knowledge and understandings.
-The goal of problem posing to students is to enable them to begin to pose their own problems.
-Teachers acknowledge their position of authority and exhibit this authority through their actions that support students.
+Evidence-based

 Dialogic learning

 Dialogic learning is learning that takes place through dialogue.
 It is typically the result of egalitarian dialogue; in other words, the consequence of a dialogue in which different people provide arguments based on validity claims and not on power claims.

 Student-centered learning

 Student-centered learning, also known as learner-centered education, broadly encompasses methods of teaching that shift the focus of instruction from the teacher to the student.
 In original usage, student-centered learning aims to develop learner autonomy and independence by putting responsibility for the learning path in the hands of students.
 Student-centered instruction focuses on skills and practices that enable lifelong learning and independent problem-solving.